*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Don’t get scared off by some of the negativity surrounding this misunderstood herbal tea.
 It is a real delight to drink.

 You don’t want to miss out on something this nice over a misunderstanding about the difference between smoking this plant and steeping it.
-You can find this wonderful tea (*affiliate link) at Amazon.
+You can Anima Mundi Blue Lotus Tea on Amazon.

 Butterfly Pea Flower Tea